 The Linux Plumbers Conference was very pleasant and well organized.
 We had the chance to attend the networking track, seeing lots of great cutting-edge topics being discussed; as well as other interesting tracks.

 We’d like to thank the conference and track organizers, we had a great time!
 Videos, slides and papers are now available on the official website or on Youtube.

 The Netdev 2.2 conference took place in Seoul, South Korea.
-As we work on a diversity of networking topics at Free Electrons as part of our Linux kernel contributions, Free Electrons engineers Alexandre Belloni and Antoine Ténart went to Seoul to attend lots of interesting sessions and to meet with the Linux networking community.
+As we work on a diversity of networking topics at Bootlin as part of our Linux kernel contributions, Bootlin engineers Alexandre Belloni and Antoine Ténart went to Seoul to attend lots of interesting sessions and to meet with the Linux networking community.
 Below, they report on what they learned from this conference, by highlighting two talks they particularly liked.